akka/akka/akka-docs/src/main/paradox/additional/faq.md

 ## Resources with Explicit Lifecycle

-Actors, ActorSystems, ActorMaterializers (for streams), all these types of objects bind resources that must be released explicitly.
+Actors, ActorSystems, Materializers (for streams), all these types of objects bind resources that must be released explicitly.
 The reason is that Actors are meant to have a life of their own, existing independently of whether messages are currently en route to them.
 Therefore you should always make sure that for every creation of such an object